Land reform in Scotland: By landlords

 Many other landlords opposed the passage of the Land Reform (Scotland) Act 2016.
-Mark Coombs, the estate manager of the 33,000 ha Queensberry Estate, owned by the 10th Duke of Buccleuch, stated that "there are also concerns if the purpose of changing the ownership is simply to allow another party … to carry out the same activity as is currently being undertaken by the existing owner as this strikes at the essence of ownership rights and suggests a clear move towards a more collectivist political view which is not representative of the body politic of Scotland."
-Thus hurting the property rights of the landowners since it strips them of control of their property.
+Mark Coombs, the estate manager of the 33,000 ha Queensberry Estate, owned by the 10th Duke of Buccleuch, stated that "there are also concerns if the purpose of changing the ownership is simply to allow another party ... to carry out the same activity as is currently being undertaken by the existing owner as this strikes at the essence of ownership rights and suggests a clear move towards a more collectivist political view which is not representative of the body politic of Scotland", thus hurting the property rights of the landowners since it strips them of control of their property.

 David Johnstone, chairman of Scottish Land and Estates, said the proposal could lead to land not being made available to let, and hurting the tenant farming sector.
 Johnstone said: "What you are doing is giving a tenant a stake in the capital value of the farm.
 If the landlord doesn’t have the ability to pay, then the farm never comes back...
 That has got to have a knock on effect in the confidence of anyone who might wish to come to let land or is letting land at the moment."

 Seafield and Strathspey Estates argued that land concentration is not a bad thing, as it may lead to more efficient management.
 Seafield and Strathspey Estates is a 35,000 ha enterprise which includes salmon beats on the River Spey, and is managed on behalf of the family of the Earl of Seafield.
 It said landowners were being blamed for the inefficiencies of local and central government.
 "There is a myth presented by individuals sponsoring land reform in Scotland that 'too many acres are owned by too few individuals.'
 It may be true that 'many acres are owned by few individuals' but there is very little evidence presented to show that this is a bad thing".

-Criticism by Scottish Parliament
+By Scottish Parliament

-The Land Reform (Scotland) Bill was criticised during its passage by the Delegated Powers and Law Reform Committee of the Scottish Parliament on the basis that it granted a significant power to Scottish Minister to implement much of the details of the act through secondary legislation and delegated powers.
+The Land Reform (Scotland) Bill was criticised during its passage by the Delegated Powers and Law Reform Committee of the Scottish Parliament on the basis that it granted a significant power to Scottish Ministers to implement much of the details of the act through secondary legislation and delegated powers.
 Turcan Connell identified concerns around the implementation of the act and the amount of scrutiny the detailed law would receive.

 Recommendations by legal experts

-Several parts of the bill have been criticized as follows:
+Several parts of the bill have been criticised as follows: